 Rae Dunn has taken the art of setting a table to a whole new level.
 Her pieces are beautiful and make any table setting a show stopper.

 Rae Dunn Pottery is something that I have been collecting for a while now and I still love it as much as I did when I found my first piece.
-I get asked all of the time if I actually use my Rae Dunn Pottery.
-I can honestly say the answer is yes!
-I love to incorporate it into my table settings and today I am going to show you how I set a table with Rae Dunn.
+Yes, in case you are wondering, I actually use my Rae Dunn Pottery all of the time!
+My favorite way to use it is to incorporate it into my table settings and today I am going to show you how I set a table with Rae Dunn.

 Most of you are aware that I have collected sets of dinner plates for a long time.
 Like thirty years to be exact.
 If you want to know about any of the dinner plates shown here, head to my blog post about my obsession with collecting dinner china.
 Almost all of these china plates were purchased at a flea market so I can estimate each plate probably cost me between three and five dollars.
 The Rae Dunn pottery cost me about the same.
 Of course, I purchased my Rae Dunn at TJMaxx, Marshalls, and HomeGoods.

 My favorite Rae Dunn item to collect is the small plates.
 They come in all different sizes and are so fun to stack on top of a dinner plate.
 Unfortunately, I was never able to find any of the ceramic Rae Dunn dinner-sized plates.
 I do have the cereal and pasta bowls that we use every day.

 This is a fun Christmas morning setting.
 The placemats are from Ikea.
 I also collect Spode Cranberry plates.

 The small Rae Dunn appetizer-sized plates look great stacked on top of a salad and dinner plate.
 I bought the plates at TJMaxx.

 I use these small Taste plates all the time when I serve crab cakes as a first course.
 They are the perfect size for appetizers.
 The gray melamine plate is from HomeGoods.